codeforamerica/values/README.md

 ####We believe effective residents:

-1. **Get involved:** Be active and engaged in civic life, share opinions, and take responsibility for improving the community.
+1. **Get involved:** Are active and engaged in civic life, share opinions, and take responsibility for improving the community.

 2. **Collaborate with government:** Share time, expertise, and skills with government to build a better community together.